ashnel3/notes/AWS-CLF-C02/Support.md

 - Enterprise ^support-enterprise
   - <b class="highlight">! ≈ 15m response time for business-critical issues</b>
   - A Designated technical account manager to provide proactive guidance and coordinate access to programs & experts.

+## Partner Network (APN) ^apn

+A global community of AWS experts that leverage AWS to build solutions and services for customers.

 ## Technical Account Manager (TAM) ^aws-tam